keyan-m/aiken-flat/README.md

 helper provided by `encoder`.
 We'll take a deeper look into this "selector" in the next example.

-The `en.contramap` is a sort of boilerplate that might be avoidable.
+The piping into `en.contramap` is a sort of boilerplate that might be avoidable in future iterations.

 #### Decoder
 The `decoder` module also has a `make_sum`: